|

 - Northern Michigan University (9,428 students)

-Medical: - Marquette General Health Systems - (the largest in the Upper Peninsula)
+Medical: - UP Health Systems Marquette (formerly Marquette General Hospital) - (the largest

 - Bell Hospital